 I instruct students by drawing upon practical teaching experience in both the public education and private settings.
 These experiences total fifteen plus years and enable me to draw students out and adapt to their learning styles quickly.
 Some things I love most about teaching are helping students develop their voice, their confidence, and seeing them experience personal growth.
 I make time to play briefly during students' lessons as an example of my own practicing.
 I also make sure I perform at recitals in order to motivate them to continue learning piano and/or vocal repertoire.
 I think sharing my own experiences during my childhood and college instruction is an important part of letting students know I have been where they are in their own studies.
 I love sharing the finest points of music compositions and helping students develop tools that will enable them to learn to become strong pianists or vocalists.
 Generally, I teach only one area, however, I have learned to develop an approach for teaching piano and voice concurrently for both children and adults who have goals of learning both instruments.
 I have recently begun to develop singing materials for very young students aged five through ten so they can enjoy choir and/or transition to actual vocal technique beginning at age eleven.
 I strive to balance between nurturing and holding students to a standard of excellence.
 I make sure to provide a focused lesson in a friendly and supportive manner.

 I make every effort to help students gain confidence from the very beginning.
 I often find a way to talk about why I love piano and playing piano music.
 Then, I help students take on their own expression at the instrument.
 I often use their leisure and sports activities in order to help them tap into their life experiences and use their imagination in order to develop a musical voice at the piano.
 Another approach I use is to play simple Baroque, Classical, or Romantic era pieces and have students draw a picture or make up a story.
 This helps them relate music to expression as well as lay a foundation for artistic expression and interpretation.
+The approach for adults is similar.
+Since many adults come with music experiences and possibly private instruction, I spend more time just helping them bridge any gaps and learn their chosen style of music.
 I teach focused lessons in a relaxed and supportive manner to help making learning fun!

 Select all the days/times the student would be available to start lessons.
 Selecting "3pm - 7pm" means the student can start as early as 3pm or start as late as 7pm.
 It is important that you select as many days and the widest window of start times for each day as possible.
 That will help us make a match with one of our teachers.Ok